Data Privacy Statement

 How do we use your personal data?

 After that, unless we need it for a particular investigation, we securely destroy records your personal data is contained within in line with our retention schedule.
-Destruction of paper records is done securely and appropriately.
-For example, we securely shred paper records in line with the British Standard for secure destruction of confidential material (BS EN 15713).
+The destruction of paper records is done securely and appropriately.
+For example, we securely shred paper records in line with the British Standard for the secure destruction of confidential material (BS EN 15713).

 To whom might we disclose your personal data?